pereznetworks/TD-Project8/README.md

       All output for the build process should be in a dist folder for distribution or deployment.

-# DONE:

-    Changes for gulp v4...
+# CHANGES for GULP v4:

       gulp.util deprecated in gulp v4
       https://medium.com/gulpjs/gulp-util-ca3b1f9f9ac5